philipcwhite/Monitoring/README.md

 ## Updates

+10/9/2018 - Added some code for managing notifications.
+I still need to create templates and add some code for processing.
+I've been experimenting with writing my own python webserver as well.
+This probably won't be used for this project or revision though.

 10/5/2018 - Added the ability to view closed events and re-open them if needed.
 No functionality is currently role locked.
 This will be added in a future update.
 Updated the About section.

 10/5/2018 - Devices, graphing, and the event view are back.
 I hope to have the first Windows beta release out in a week or so.